 The altimeter appears to be predominantly a barometric altimeter.
 I find these are generally pretty accurate over a couple of hours but beyond that changes in atmospheric pressure seem to often impact accuracy in the absence of re-calibration.

 The INSTINCT DOES auto-calibrate your starting altitude based on GPS, although you can turn that off or set the starting elevation manually if you prefer.
+You can even force an auto-calibration manually mid-hike (!!).
 Putting that to one side, I’m not entirely sure how the INSTINCT handles these scenarios

 - A 3D-GPS fix normally takes a little longer than a 2D one when you start the watch, say at least 30 seconds longer.
 3D GPS is disabled by default.
 I would imagine that 3D-GPS would find the GPS-derived starting altitude to a more accurate level than 2D?
 I could be wrong.

-- If you are navigating to a waypoint created from EXPLORE then EXPLORE ‘knows’ the correct altitude but I’m not sure that the INSTINCT auto-re-calibrates the ELEVATION when it reaches that point?
-The Fenix 5 does, I think the INSTINCT does NOT do this.
+- If you are navigating to a waypoint created from EXPLORE then EXPLORE ‘knows’ the correct altitude but the INSTINCT appears NOT to auto-re-calibrates the ELEVATION when it reaches that point?

 - Some other vendors (Suunto) have a concept of FusedAlti whereby the elevation is corrected based on a periodic GPS-altitude reading.
 Again the INSTINCT appears not to do this and would benefit from it for those of you concerned about correct elevation.